raspberrypilearning/build-first-robot/worksheet.md

 ## Create your robot chassis

-Any roaming robot device needs a chassis to hold the motors and wheels in place, and in this case to hold your Raspberry Pi.
+Any roaming robot device needs a chassis to hold the motors and wheels in place, and, in this case, to hold your Raspberry Pi.
 If you already have a chassis then you can skip this step and go onto the next one.

 You may have access to a makespace that has a laser cutter, or maybe your school has one; you can ask an adult to help you cut the chassis that we have used in this tutorial.
+If you don't have access to a laser cutter, you can make the chassis out of strong cardboard.

 - Print [this file](https://github.com/Corteil/RaspberryPiBot/blob/master/RasPiRobot_mk2.pdf) to make a paper template
 - Use [this file](https://github.com/Corteil/RaspberryPiBot/blob/master/RasPiRobot_mk2.svg) with a laser cutter